Proactive Palliative Care and Palliative Radiation Model: Making MyCourse Better

 According to the CMS HCIA Third Annual Report, patients experienced a 12.9% reduction in total cost of care in the last 30 days of life, or $1,677 per patient.

 Patients also reported feeling at ease with their treatment and more confident in returning to everyday activities.
 They and their caregivers reported that the MyCourse questionnaire was a better method for describing a patient's pain than a scale of 1 to 10.

 A UVA palliative care and radiation oncology team presented their findings at the 57th Annual Meeting of the American Society for Therapeutic Radiation Oncology (ASTRO).
-Making MyCourse Better has also been featured in Imaging Technology News, Oncology Nursing News, and Targeted Oncology, among other online publications.

-While STAT RAD is set up to save patients time and money, the current radiation payment scheme will not support wide-scale adoption of this one-day model, instead favoring the traditional ten-day model.
+While STAT RAD was set up to save patients time and money, the current radiation payment scheme will not support wide-scale adoption of this one-day model, instead favoring the traditional ten-day model.
 Changes in payment models to value-based care models may result in fewer radiation treatments being used to treat patients for palliation of bone metastases.

 Consider patient-recorded outcomes survey data for collecting information about ill patients, especially those who are older and frailer.
 The survey data can be longitudinally collected and displayed in electronic medical records for shared multidisciplinary use.
 These data can be used for:

 - Guiding patient-specific care planning